-Jane Arnold Lincove holds a PhD in Public Administration from the University of Southern California and a Masters in Public Policy from UCLA.
+Jane Arnold Lincove holds a Ph.D. in Public Administration from the University of Southern California and a Masters in Public Policy from UCLA.
 Her research examines the design and effects of market-based education reforms in the US and developing countries.

-Current research interests include markets for teacher certification and pre-K education, teacher pay policies, school choice, and college access.
+Current research interests include hiring and compensation policies in charter schools, school choice, and college access.
 In 2010, she received a prestigious National Academy of Education/Spencer Foundation Postdoctoral Fellowship to study teacher pay policies in Texas.
-She has extensive experience as an expert advisor to government agencies including the with Texas Education Agency, Texas Higher Education Coordinating Board, and numerous school districts.
+She has extensive experience as an expert adviser to government agencies including Texas Education Agency, Texas Higher Education Coordinating Board, and numerous school districts.
 As co-Director of the Project for Educator Effectiveness and Quality, she helped develop a new accountability system for educator preparation programs in Texas, including a value-added measure the contribution of programs to student performance growth that was developed with statewide student-level data.
-She is currently appointed as a Research Assistant Professor in the Department of Economics at Tulane University, and as an Assistant Professor at the LBJ School of Public Policy at the University of Texas at Austin.
-Her academic work is published inEducation Evaluation and Policy Analysis, Economics of Education Review, Journal of Teacher Education, World Development, and other academic journals.
+Formerly the Associate Director of ERA-New Orleans, Jane is currently an Associate Professor of Public Policy at the University of Maryland, Baltimore County.
+She also holds research affiliations with ERA-New Orleans and the Maryland Longitudinal Data System Center.
+Her academic work is published in American Economic Review, Education Evaluation and Policy Analysis, Economics of Education Review, Journal of Teacher Education, World Development, and other academic journals.